OfficeDev/office-scripts-docs-reference/Contributing.md

 ### To contribute using Git

-If you're planning on making large changes, including updates to the documentation tooling, you should use Git to create a
+If you're planning on making large changes, including updates to the documentation tooling, you should use Git to create a PR.

 1. If you don't have a GitHub account, set one up at [GitHub](https://github.com/join).
 2. After you have an account, install Git on your computer.
 Follow the steps in the [Set up Git] tutorial.